 This publication is testimony to the real impact Back Up has on the lives of people affected by spinal cord injury.
-Read on and join us as we work to support even more people in the future.
+Join us as we work to support even more people in the future.

 Abigail Lock | CEO

 The impact of Back Up's work in 2022/23